Oxford student nightlife

 • Don’t let them drink more alcohol - this could lead to more serious problems

-• Report the incident to the police by calling 999 or 101
+• Call an ambulance if the symptoms get worse and / or report the incident to the police by calling 999 or 101

 Personal safety is always important, however if someone is assaulted or spiked, it is not their fault.
 It doesn’t matter what the circumstances are - the only person to blame is the person who has done the spiking.
 Please reach out for help and support if you need it.